uwddesmond/m3-markdown/exercise-3/README.md

 cd Documents/
 ```
 Here's some information about the `cd` command:

--You can use the `~` to go back to the user and then change directory.
+- You can use the `~` to go back to the user and then change directory.
 Option: `cd ~/Documents/`

--You can use `..` to move back up the directory tree
+- You can use `..` to move back up the directory tree

 A `heading` with the name of the command